B-r-e-d/SubTracker/README.md

-# LedgerLeaf - Subscription Tracker
+# SubTracker - Subscription Tracker

-[LedgerLeaf](https://ledger-leaf-beige.vercel.app/) helps you track and manage recurring subscriptions.
+[SubTracker](https://github.com/B-r-e-d/SubTracker) helps you track and manage recurring subscriptions.
 Keep an overview of costs, currencies, and billing cycles in a simple interface.

 ## Getting Started